 How do I catch unrecognized voice commands?

-To see the list of user’s utterances that your voice assistant failed to understand and match to the voice commands in your script, do either of the following:
+To see the list of user’s utterances that your in-app assistant failed to understand and match to the voice commands in your script, do either of the following:

 Open Alan Studio logs and click the Unrecognized filter option.